spantaleev/matrix-docker-ansible-deploy/docs/configuring-well-known.md

 ## Installing well-known files on the base domain's server

-To implement the two service discovery mechanisms, your base domain's server (e.g. `example.com`) needs to support HTTPS.
+To implement the two service discovery mechanisms, your base domain's server (e.g. `example.com`) needs to run an HTTPS-capable webserver.

+If you don't have a server for your base domain at all, you can use the Matrix server for this.
+See [Serving the base domain](configuring-playbook-base-domain-serving.md) to learn how the playbook can help you set it up.
+If you decide to go this route, you don't need to read ahead in this document.
+When **Serving the base domain**, the playbook takes care to serve the appropriate well-known files automatically.

+If you're managing the base domain by yourself somehow, you'll need to set up serving of some `/.well-known/matrix/*` files from it via HTTPS.

 To make things easy for you to set up, this playbook generates and hosts 2 well-known files on the Matrix domain's server (e.g. `https://matrix.example.com/.well-known/matrix/server` and `https://matrix.example.com/.well-known/matrix/client`), even though this is the wrong place to host them.